Rasukarusan/hyper-imgcat/README.md

 $ imgcat ~/Desktop/lion.jpg
 ```

-The image path must be specified as an absolute path.
+- The image path must be specified as an absolute path.
+- Press `BACKSPACE`